 Business owners like you know how effective word of mouth can be in attracting and retaining potential customers.
 In the online world, comments, appreciation or praises from your site visitors work the same way.
 But aside from revenue, Google reviews for businesses can significantly affect your SEO strategy as well.
 This domino effect further stresses the need to pay attention to what your customers have to say.

 Google’s goal is to provide the best information, company, product, or service to its users.
 And so, it’s only natural for the search engine to consider customer reviews as trustworthy and valuable user-generated content.
 Businesses that gain considerable, consistent positive reviews then get higher search rankings and better visibility as a reward.

 If people can easily find your site and see its high-star rating, they are likely to click on it, too.
-The generated traffic, of course, is a plus for your SEO efforts.
+The generated traffic, of course, is a plus for your Local SEO efforts.
 But more importantly, glowing online reviews can make visitors trust your site more and make them stay longer.
 Positive comments also help reduce bounce rates and, eventually, encourage users to convert.
 All of which contribute to good SEO and business profit.

 How to Optimise Google Reviews for SEO

 Now that we know the role of Google reviews for businesses to your SEO status and overall operations, it’s time to apply effective tactics.
 Here’s what you can do to use customer feedback to your advantage.